-Find out how your business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Minnesota Employee Retention Tax Incentive with a quick application process that will take only 15 minutes of your time.
+Discover how your company might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Minnesota Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are seeking to obtain the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.
+Businesses that are trying to obtain the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.

 There are many eligible businesses that can apply, including Essential Businesses.
 Here are some common industries: